Related Links

 Introduction

-In this music science fair project, you'll investigate if filmmakers consistently use the same musical characteristics, like tempo, instruments, scales, frequency (pitch), or key to accompany scenes that are of the same type.
+In this music science fair project, you will investigate if filmmakers consistently use the same musical characteristics, like musical instruments, pitch, key, or tempo, to accompany scenes that are of the same type.
 Does minor-key music often accompany sad scenes?
 Does music with a fast beat often accompany action scenes?
 Try this science fair project to find out!

 Questions